Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Concluding remarks

-It should also be noted that, from a more purely coding theoretic point of view, it may be of equal or, perhaps, greater importance to investigate particular error-correcting codes and their practical implementation in the context of error-erasure separation.
-Indeed, research in this direction can be found in the literature for a class of geometric low-density parity-check codes \cite{Diao:2013}.
-With the progress on separating redundancy we have made in the general case, we believe that more specialized approaches tailored to specific linear codes and research on practical implementation also deserve greater attention in the future work.
+Another question we did not address is error-erasure separation for particular practical codes and situations.
+In this paper, we have focused on deriving very general mathematical bounds that work for any linear code.
+However, from a purely coding-theoretic point of view, we believe that it is of equal importance to investigate particular error-correcting codes in the context of error-erasure separation and whether it is practical and competitive in real communications.
+Research in this direction can be found for a class of geometric low-density parity-check codes in \cite{Diao:2013}.
+With the progress on separating redundancy we have made in the general case, we believe that more specialized approaches tailored to specific linear codes and research on practical implementation also deserve greater attention in future work.

+Finally, we only explored the surface of the close relation between the problem of separating redundancy and that of X-codes.
+For instance, it would be of interest to investigate the use of an X-code forming a parity-check matrix for a good linear code in the context of error-erasure separation.
+It is expected that there remain many interesting facts to be discovered in this intersection.